husarion/velodyne-docker/README.md

 ## Velodyne configuration

-Connect to Velodyne using an ethernet cable
+Connect to Velodyne using an ethernet cable.

 To access the sensor's Web Interface, you must know the sensor's Ip.
 You can find it for example using `nmap`: